Migrating emails from the existing email service to Zoho Mail

-- Exclude Folder List - The administrator can exclude some folders like "Spam" to qiucken the migration process.
-Further they can ask the users to create a common folder and move the emails emails that need not be migrated.
-This folder can be provided in the common exclude list, which will apply for all users.
+- Exclude Folder List - The administrator can exclude some folders like "Spam" to quicken the migration process.
+Further, they can ask the users to create a common folder and move the emails that need not be migrated.
+This folder can be provided in the commonly exclude list, which will apply for all users.

-- IMAP Path Prefix : Some IMAP server expect the PATH Prefix details for connecting and retrieving emails via IMAP.
+- Path Prefix - Some IMAP servers expect the PATH Prefix details for connecting and retrieving emails via IMAP.

 - Select the Migration Protocol as IMAP or POP based on your preference.

-- Provide the Host-Name of the server, the SSL type and the port number for migration.
+- Provide the Host-Name of the server, the Security type and the port number for migration.

 - Provide the maximum connection limit for your server.

 - In the Exclude Folder List option, add the list of folders that you want to skip during migration.
 Enter the names of the folders within double quotes ("Folder1"), in which case only that folder will be excluded.
 If you want all subfolders under a parent folder to be migrated enter the folder name followed by /* within double quotes ("Folder1/*").
 For detailed information on the convention, refer here.

 - Select Add Migration to save the server details.

 - You need to add the account details to be migrated as the next step.

 After you have added the Server details, you will have to add the Account Details.